 Community Health Care Assistants

-In East Suffolk Community Health Care Assistants work alongside the Nurse Specialists and the Hospice in-patient unit to provide care to patients at home.
+In East Suffolk, Community Health Care Assistants work alongside the Nurse Specialists and the Hospice's Inpatient Unit to provide care to patients at home.

 This is a short term arrangement and usually statutory services will arrange carers for the patient in the longer term.